bvanelli/scripts/panorama/README.md

 # Panorama

 In this script we will be building a Matlab script that automatically extract features and applies homography transformations to align photos for a full sized panorama photo.
+The objective here is take 5 colored photos (640x480) taken from different angles and combine them into a single panoramic photo.
+Because some of the regions overlap, it is possible to extract and match features between photos in order to obtain the relation they share.
+Using that, we will be then rotating the pictures and aligning them.

 The photos chosen are the following:

 ![full](https://user-images.githubusercontent.com/8211602/39070875-65f4f30e-44bb-11e8-9a38-cade3f527de5.png)

 We will be using [Peter Corke's Computer Vision toolbox](http://petercorke.com/wordpress/toolboxes/machine-vision-toolbox) to process the images.
-In order to properly align all the photos, we have to see where they are similar, thus, let's extract features.
+In order to properly align all the photos, we have to see where they are similar, thus, let's extract features!

 ## Extracting features